Clement-Pirelli/IntroToFlutter/flutter_basics.md

 This way, the builder for a widget will only be called when the user scrolls to that widget.

 There are many other layout widgets, such as `Stack`, `GridView` and `ListTile`.
 For more information on these and more, you can take a look at [this post](https://flutter.dev/docs/development/ui/layout) from the official flutter documentation.
 Overall, flutter's documentation is excellent, so do refer to it if you encounter any problems.

+There's also the ["Flutter widget of the week"](https://www.youtube.com/watch?v=_rnZaagadyo) series, which explains one widget per video with intuitive graphics.

 ## Wrapping up